-In fiscal year 2020, VCE's operating revenues grew by \$4.2 million over its initial full year of operations in fiscal year 2019, reaching \$55.2 million.
-This increase was primarily as a result of the NEM customers phasing in starting in January 2020, as well as slight increases to generation rates.
-All of VCE's operating revenue is from the sale of electricity to its customer base, which mostly consists of residential, commercial, industrial and agricultural customers.
+In fiscal year 2021, VCE's operating revenues decreased by \$0.8 million in fiscal year 2021, This decrease was primarily a result of increases in Power Charge Indifference Adjustment (PCIA), as well as slight decreases to generation rates.
+VCE's operating revenue is from the sale of electricity to its customer base, which mostly consists of residential, commercial, industrial and agricultural customers.